 Health & Safety at Camp Knutson

 The health and safety of our campers is a top priority at Camp Knutson.
-We anticipate and manage risks through our well-trained staff, focus on safe behaviors and on-site medical care.
+We anticipate and manage risks through our well-trained staff, a focus on safe behaviors and on-site medical care.

-As a fully accessible and medically sound environment, Camp Knutson provides a fun, worry-free, and fulfilling camp experience for all.
+As a fully accessible and medically sound environment, Camp Knutson provides a fun, worry-free and fulfilling camp experience for all.

 Trained and Prepared Staff

 Our staff is heavily trained in emergency care procedures, as well as First Aid, CPR and AED.
 Our facility is stocked with readily accessible first-aid kits, epi-pens and other medical safety equipment (including 3 AEDs onsite).
 Staff are trained to anticipate and manage risks and take proactive measures to ensure each camper is given the highest level of care possible.

 All staff and volunteers undergo background checks before interacting with campers.